-At the allotted hour, there is a knock on my chamber door.
+At the allotted hour, there is a knock at my chamber door.

 “Come,” I call, and my chief adviser enters.

 My robe swishes over stone, polished to a high gloss by centuries of bended knees, and fawning underlings.
-I can hear the throng following in my wake but they are silent.
-The air smells of candle wax and smoke, light is filtered through coloured glass to lie across my path in solid beams, dust motes fall and rise on invisible currents of air.
-In the distance I can hear a rumble.
+I can hear the throng following in my wake, but they are silent.
+The air smells of candle wax and smoke, light filtered through coloured glass, lies across my path in solid beams, dust motes fall and rise on invisible currents of air.
+In the distance, I can hear a rumble.